devkapupara/LeetCode/LeetCode solutions.md

 ### [Three Sum](https://leetcode.com/problems/3sum/description/)<a name="three-sum"></a>

-Can we reduced this problem to two-sum?
+Can we reduce this problem to two-sum?
 That's the trick.
 To do so, we will first sort the array as it makes our lives so much easier.
 We fix one of the element using `i`.
-We also take care to check if similar value has already been taken in account or not, hence the first continue.
+We also take care to check if similar value has already been taken in account or not, hence the first `continue`.
 Skip all values that are same.
 Next, we fix `j` as the element next to `i` and then `k` as the last index in the array `nums`.
 We add all values at those indices and check, is our total = 0?
 If so, add those numbers to our result list.
 If `total` > 0, then we need to take a smaller number so we decrement `k` otherwise we need a bigger number so increment `j`.
 Do this till `j < k`.
 Special check: If we were able to successfully find a triplet, then we need to take care the all values that are equal to `nums[j]` are skipped because it says we cannot use the same element twice in a triplet, hence the while loop inside the `total == 0` block to skip all values that are equal to `nums[j]`.

 ```java
 public List<List<Integer>> threeSum(int[] nums) {